JSN190/LightPoll-Web/README.md

 LightPoll Web is a frontend for the [LightPoll](https://github.com/JSN190/LightPoll) web application which facilites rapid creation and distribution of realtime online web polls.

 It is written using the Vue.js framework, also utilising SCSS and Webpack.
-Currently, LightPoll is pre-release but the core functionality has been implemented.
-Its API is also approaching completion.

 ![Voting](https://i.imgur.com/w0335bd.gif)